Botanism/Botanist/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
+<-- Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.
-If you have let the `alopha testers` try out your PR you should also link the poll where they agreed on the changes.
-Don't hesitate to provide screenshots where it is relevant.
+If you have let the `alpha testers` try out your PR you should also link the poll where they agreed on the changes.
+Don't hesitate to provide screenshots where it is relevant. -->

 ## Checklist: